Best Steps To Grow Lentils In Containers

 4. Green Lentils

 Additionally, it has an adaptable flavour that works best when added to salads, soups, and side dishes.
-Green lentils that have been boiled provide a tasty and nutritious bite-sized snack.
+Boiling green lentils provide a tasty and nutritious bite-sized snack.

 5. Puy Lentils